morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 #### Realtek

-Realtek does _not_ support their modern USB WiFi chipsets with in-kernel drivers.
-This statement is true even though we saw in-kernel support for some Realtek WiFi 5 chipsets in 2023;
-the support for USB was not added by Realtek but by a Linux community developer.
-Realtek does make non-standards compliant Linux drivers for many USB chipsets, but does not publicly release them or take problem reports from the public.

-A limited number of vendors post Realtek USB WiFi drivers at very irregular intervals.
-These drivers are released in source code format and must be compiled to be used.
-The Realtek drivers do not keep up with the needed changes as new kernels are released.
-This job seems to rest with folks like myself in the community.
+Realtek does _not_ support their WiFi 6 USB WiFi chipsets with in-kernel drivers and it does not currently provide any Linux support for its WiFi 7 USB WiFi chipsets.
+My current recommendation is for Linux users to avoid Realtek WiFi 6 and 7 based USB WiFi adapters as Standards Compliant drivers could be years out.
+Most Realtek WiFi 5 USB WiFi adapters are supported by good in-kernel drivers provided by the community.
+This support is in the mainline kernel as of kernel 6.14 for most chips and 6.15 for the rtl8814au chip.
+Should you want to install this updated [rtw88](https://github.com/lwfinger/rtw88).

 Am I a fan of how the Realtek USB team supports the Linux community?
 No.

 Users of the Realtek out-of-kernel drivers that are maintained at this site frequently ask some variant of the following question: